PoliteJS/workspace/README.md

 ## Workspace

-The _Workspace_ is basically a _GruntJS_ setup which combine a lot of nice existing tools to provide you with **a good project organization and code structure in order to increase productivity**.
+The _Workspace_ is a _GruntJS_ setup which combines a lot of nice existing tools to provide you with **a clever project organization and code structure in order to increase productivity**.

-> The _Workspace_ take **heavy inspiration** from a framework used internally in
+> The _Workspace_ takes **heavy inspiration** from a framework which
-> Mobenga AB, the company I work with.
+> is used internally in Mobenga AB, the company I work with.
 >
-> This repository wants to bring some good concept we use to the OpenSource world!
+> This repository aim to bring some good concept we use to the OpenSource world!
-> **I really want to credit Mobenga AB and my colleagues Markus, Robert and Tomas!**
+> **I really want to credit Mobenga AB and my colleagues Markus, Robert and Tomas for the great job we do together!**

 ### Folder Structure

-A typical _Workspace_ folder structure should be as follow:
+A typical _Workspace_ folder structure should be:

     package.json
     Gruntfile.js